What is a Similarity Report?

 And then under the drop down menu beside ‘Generate Similarity Reports for submissions’ choose either:

-- On due date, if you only want students to see their report after the hand-in deadline for reference.
+If you only want students to see their report after the hand-in deadline, for reference (note: with this setting students can still resubmit up until the due date).

 How to open the Similarity Report